Here are some common questions & answers about the 2010 NY Government Reorganization and Citizen Empowerment Act, or GRACE for short.

 Village dissolution can fast become a topic that divides some communities before it unites them for the common good of all NY State Taxpayers.
 Especially if the village leadership plays to the fears and uncertainty that changes like this bring along, which is one of the methods used the most.

-While it's certain that the GAIN from the NY GRACE act is a more efficient local government system, which reduces overall taxpayer cost, many village leaders and some residents seem to focus on what will be lost... and speculate openly.
+While it's certain that the gain from the NY GRACE change is a more efficient local government system, which reduces overall taxpayer cost, many village leaders and some residents seem to focus on what will be lost... and speculate openly.
+Nothing but speculation, as each Village Reorganization is different, just like each canal village is different.

-A passing Vote for Village Dissolution by Village Residents isn't the end to a Village... it's just the start of understanding & identifying what will be gained, and what may be lost by FORCING and unwilling Village Leadership Team to create the Dissolution Plan that puts this all into perspective.
+A passing Vote for Village Reorganization by Village Residents isn't the end to a Village... it's just the start of understanding & identifying what will be gained, and what may be lost by FORCING and unwilling Village Leadership Team to create the Village Reorganization Plan that puts this all matters of the Village into perspective.

 Here are a few more links that hold important information...
 Click & Read